tiy-houston-q1-rails/day-17/README.md

 Getting Middleman to deploy to GitHub Pages
 ----------

+1. Make sure you can `git push origin master` - if not, add as a remote
 1. Add gem to Gemfile `gem 'middleman-deploy', '~> 1.0'`
 1. Run Bundle `bundle`
 1. Add to config at bottom: